callionica/media/file-system.md

 A **group satellite item** is a file in the same folder as the media item or in the parent of that folder whose name is prefixed by the name of the group followed by a period.

 A **subgroup** is the minor grouping for media items.
 For example, a season (for television) or an album (for music) or the book (for an audiobook).
 The subgroup is recognized by using a regular expression to parse the media item's filename.
-If no subgroup is recognized from the file name, the name of the parent folder is the name of the group.
+If no subgroup is recognized from the file name, the name of the parent folder is the name of the subgroup.

-A **subgroup satellite item** is a file in the same folder as the media item or in the parent of that folder whose name is prefixed by the name of the group followed by a period.
+A **subgroup satellite item** is a file in the same folder as the media item or in the parent of that folder whose name is prefixed by the name of the subgroup followed by a period.